 You’ll learn to love meat pies, fish and chips and beer.
 I haven’t transitioned to loving beer or fish and chips yet but I love meet pies.

 9. Travel – Take local walking tours to get a sense of the history of the city.
 London is a modern city that is filled with thousands of years of history.
-Everyday I walk past 16th century buildings or the London Wall build by the Romans.
+Everyday I walk past 16th century buildings or the London Wall built by the Romans.

 Day trips to Kent, Dover,Cambridge, and the Cotswold are also pretty accessible by train.